 Research conducted by Dr. Kenneth Ferraro, Purdue University, found that PEERS improved both peer leaders and younger participants’ attitude, knowledge, decision making, and behavior.
 Dr. Ferraro’s research that indicates PEERS may have improved academic performance was published by the American Journal of Health Studies.

-- Increase confidence in personal leadership skills.
+- Increase confidence in personal decision-making and critical thinking skills

 In partnership with Dr. Greg Steele, IUPUI professor of epidemiology, we will administer pre and post program surveys to determine if we’ve met our goals.